djeada/Statistics-Notes/notes/spatial_statistics/spatial_validation.md

 - block-size tuning;
 - model comparison.

-Use it only once for the final performance estimate.
+Use it only for the final performance estimate.

-This most closely approximates a future geographic deployment.
+This design most closely approximates a future geographic deployment.

----

-## 32. Unsupported extrapolation cannot be validated away
+## Unsupported extrapolation cannot be validated away

 Suppose training temperature values lie between

-\[
+$$
 10^\circ C
-\]
+$$

 and

-\[
+$$
 25^\circ C.
-\]
+$$

 Deployment will occur in a region with temperatures

-\[
+$$
 35^\circ C
-\]
+$$

 to

-\[
+$$
 40^\circ C.
-\]
+$$

 Random or blocked resampling of the original data cannot evaluate model behavior at 40°C because such conditions are absent.

 The data simply do not contain empirical evidence for that regime.

-This is a support problem, not a clever-cross-validation problem.
+This is a support problem, not a problem that can be solved by a more elaborate cross-validation scheme.

----

-## 33. Covariate overlap
+## Covariate overlap

-Spatial transfer should therefore inspect not only geographic separation but also predictor overlap.
+Spatial transfer should therefore assess not only geographic separation but also predictor overlap.

 For each test region, ask: